vassovass/Liquor-Licence-Site-v2/content/service-pages/transfer-liquor-licence.md

 Buying or selling a business with an existing liquor licence?
 The licence needs to be legally transferred to the new owner through a formal process governed by Section 65(1) of the South African Liquor Act.

+We manage **liquor license transfers in Cape Town** for Long Street bars, Sea Point restaurants, Durbanville wine shops, and Somerset West bottle stores, ensuring every municipal and provincial condition is satisfied.

 Transferring a liquor licence involves strict legal requirements, documentation, and approval from the provincial Liquor Licencing Authority.
 With over 20 years of experience, **Beverly Jeursen** ensures your licence transfer is handled professionally, legally, and as quickly as possible.

+If your circumstances point to a different route, we guide sellers toward [Transfer Financial Interest in Cape Town](/services/transfer-financial-interest) applications for shareholder reshuffles and secure [Consent to Conduct Business in Cape Town](/services/consent-conduct-business) so the buyer can trade legally while the Section 65(1) process runs.

 Whether you're the buyer or seller, don't risk costly delays or legal complications - let our proven expertise guide you through the entire transfer process.